By Billy Shears, 180 Degrees News

 Jenny Whitehead from Bristol, who just ‘loves David Attenborough’ was disappointed when she went on a honeymoon to South Africa, to find people there, and that they were wearing western clothes.
-‘You don’t get that on a David Attenborough programme, so I think the only answer is that we should make Africa into one big nature reserve with no people outside cities, well apart from white people coming of course wearing suitable khaki attire, to do things like take pictures of wildlife, count and tag them and of course watch them hump as David Attenborough seems to love to do.
+‘You don’t get that on a David Attenborough programme, so I think the only answer is that we should make Africa into one big nature reserve with no people outside cities, well apart from white people coming of course wearing suitable khaki attire, to do things like take pictures of wildlife, count and tag them and of course watch them mate as David Attenborough seems to really enjoy doing.
 Maybe with the odd black assistant, but only as a sidekick to the white person who is doing the conservation, or if they wear feathers in their hair or something, then they can blend in with the other wildlife, but not wearing jeans.’

 Elder and academic, Linet Masai, a prominent member of the Maasai people in Kenya was asked what she thought of the idea of having an Africa wide national park so white people could come to watch wildlife in a pristine state.
 She replied, ‘White people came here during colonial times wearing khaki and basically shot everything that moved for fun.
 Many of the animals were sacred to us and essential to our livelihood, we managed them according to customary rules.
 Then when the whites found it a bit harder to shoot animals as numbers dwindled, they decided that the wildlife should be protected from us the Maasai and other locals, who had originally safeguarded them, so that they could instead come to take photos of wildlife.
 I hear that in the UK when they re-introduce something like a harmless beaver, your rich farmers are up in arms.
 We have elephants trampling the farms of our poor people, yet we have to put up with that for the viewing pleasure of the whites.
 Also, we have still not got back our ancestral lands taken from us by the whites in the name of conservation, instead they handed them to the Kenyan government.
 We, like many customary managers of land throughout Africa are considered squatters on our own land, traditional hunters who are now labelled poachers.
 We get all the burdens of wildlife protection, without any of the benefits, which doesn’t encourage us to manage the wildlife, does it?’.